Friendsgiving: Analysis

 The growth in popularity is attributed to social elements including the chosen family and the evolution of Thanksgiving in the United States from a single-day event into a Thanksgiving season.
+According to NPR in 2025, as many as 20% of Americans celebrate Friendsgiving.

 The New York Times called it "more than just a riff on Thanksgiving".
 Reason magazine called it "cultural flourishing, not cultural decay".
 The Washington Post said it allowed participants to "curate" the holiday with their own traditions.

 Michael Hendrix of the Manhattan Institute described it as "a table set with lonely millennials practicing traditions of their choosing", arguing it had developed partially a result of delayed household formation among that cohort.
 Pete Wells wrote in 2019 that the many published 'How to' and 'Rules for' hosting a Friendsgiving are a result of so many of those embracing the event not being experienced at hosting large dinner parties.

 Malcolm Harris argues that the use of a "cutesy" portmanteau for a "scraped-together, potluck-style event popular with Millennials...implies approval by the powers that be of Millennial adults’ lower income and lower living standards compared with those of prior generations" and that its development is "an expected manifestation" of that lowered living standard; he called the event "a propaganda weapon used by the ruling class to further their plans for wage stagnation."